 As the Early Years Governor I am very passionate about ensuring that the children at New Oscott Primary School, from the onset, have a place to feel safe, have fun and be with adults that have high aspirations for them as individuals and experience lots of success and be resilient when things do not go to plan so that they can all achieve their dreams.

 I am a Parent Governor with the responsibility of Safeguarding.
 I am married with two children aged 9 and 6, who both attend New Oscott.

 I work for Walsall Council as a Schools Attendance Officer, working with and the schools to improve overall attendance in the schools throughout the academic year.

 In my spare time I find myself watching the boys swim, play football and rugby and also go to karate, which keeps me fit if not them!

 As the Safeguarding Governor it is my responsibility to work closely with the Dedicated Safeguarding Leads within the school to ensure that the school is a safe and secure environment for all and therefore allow the children to work towards reaching their full potential.

 I am a mother of 3 children and am thoroughly enjoying my role as Parent Governor.
-My eldest son left New Oscott in July 2011, my second eldest is in year 2 and my youngest is in Reception.
+My eldest son left New Oscott in July 2011, my second eldest is in year 6 and my youngest is in Year 4.

 I have a background in Performing Arts, group management including recruitment and am also a member of a local musical theatre company.
 I am team secretary and sports first aider for my son's Sunday football team!